parkji/parkji.github.com/_posts/2011-08-04-enhancing-heading-styles-using-after.markdown

 layout: post
 title: Enhancing Heading Styles Using the CSS Pseudo Element :after
 tags: [CSS, Front End]
+abstract: A couple of examples of how the :after CSS pseudo element can be used to enhance the styling of headings
 ---

 # {{ page.title }} #